 Single Step Income Statement Definition

-Single Step Income Statement is a method of expressing profit and loss statement that lists all expenses including cost of goods sold in one column rather than breaking them into subcategories like operating and non-operating expenses under this method you just line up each expense and calculate the total expenditure.
+Single Step Income Statement is a method of expressing a profit and loss statement that lists all expenses, including the cost of goods sold, in one column rather than breaking them into subcategories like operating and non-operating expenses; under this method, you line up each expense and calculate the total expenditure.

 Format of Single Step Income Statement

 Below is the general format to prepare the Single-Step Income statement.

 |Gains on Sales of Asset||–||–|